yoctoproject/poky/documentation/ref-manual/variables.rst

       :term:`S` variable, which is what the OpenEmbedded build system uses to locate unpacked recipe source code.

-      For more information on ``externalsrc.bbclass``, see the ":ref:`ref-classes-externalsrc`" section.
-You
-      can also find information on how to use this variable in the ":ref:`dev-manual/common-tasks:building software from an external source`"
+      See the ":ref:`ref-classes-externalsrc`" section for details.
+You can also find information on how to use this variable in the ":ref:`dev-manual/common-tasks:building software from an external source`"
       section in the Yocto Project Development Tasks Manual.